harmony-one/horizon/docs/DEVELOPER.md

 ### Running Local Nodes

+Initial data, including DAG and blockchain data for localgeth can be found [here](https://drive.google.com/file/d/1DpRcyydoKSmQqdcM4bwUzMjB3q0-B8xL/view?usp=sharing).
+This will save developers some time as the generation of DAG 0 can take 2 to 3 hours.
+To use this download the file and place it's contents in the same parent directory as where you have cloned the horizon repository.
+Then use `yarn init-chain` to copy the directories required into local folders.

-**Ethereum Node**
+**Hardhat Node**
 We use hardhat to run a local ethereum node.
+This allows us to debug using `console.log` and provides additional tools for development.
 However as deploy scripts are specific to chains.
 We do not wish to run the deploys when we start a node.

 To start a local hardhat(ethereum) node use
 `yarn eth local`